visionmedia/masteringnode/chapters/globals.md

 ## process

-The `process` object is plastered with goodies, first we will take a look at some properties that provide information about the node process itself.
+The `process` object is plastered with goodies.
+In a node console, type `process` and look at what it has to offer.
+First we will take a look at some properties that provide information about the node process itself.

-### process.version
+### process.version(s)

-The version property contains the node version string, for example "v0.1.103".
+The `process.version` property contains the node version string, for example "v0.4.0".
+The `process.versions` object displays the versions of node, v8, ares, ev, and openssl:

+	> process.versions
+	{ node: '0.4.0',
+	  v8: '3.1.2',
+	  ares: '1.7.4',
+	  ev: '4.3',
+	  openssl: '0.9.8o' }

 ### process.installPrefix

-Exposes the installation prefix, in my case "_/usr/local_", as node's binary was installed to "_/usr/local/bin/node_".
+Exposes the installation prefix, which defaults to "_/usr/local_", as node's binary was installed to "_/usr/local/bin/node_".

 ### process.execPath